 Whilst religious wedding ceremonies play a very significant role in every faith and culture, this case has highlighted the need for couples to consider whether to legalise their marriage in England by undergoing a civil registry.

 It is, of course, the prerogative of Muslim couples to decide whether to register their Islamic marriage.
 However, they should do so in the knowledge that in the event of their divorce, they may be treated as cohabitees and not entitled to apply for the same financial provision as a spouse.
-For Taylor Ward and Riyad Mahrez, it’s understood that the couple plan on legalising their marriage with a civil registry later this year.
+For Taylor Ward and Riyad Mahrez, it’s understood that the couple plan on legalising their marriage with a civil registry later in 2022.
+Fans eagerly follow their love story on social media where Mahrez and Ward share glimpses of their relationship.